minhok1/technical-interview-prep/Approaches.md

 # Linked list

 - When reversing, use prevNode -> currNode -> nextNode relationship, make it prevNode -> currNode nextNode then move on
+- Reversing a subpart of a linked list: mark nodes before the left node and after the right node, and then go through by making currNode point to prevNode -> prevNode = currNode -> currNode -> nextNode
+- When copying, consider using a hashmap to store mapping from old node to new node

 # Binary Tree